The Biggest Spider in the World (by Weight and by Leg Span)

 Key Takeaways

-• The Goliath birdeater spider, native to South America's rainforests, is the world's largest and heaviest spider, with a leg span reaching up to 12 inches (31 cm).
+• The Goliath birdeater spider, native to South America's rainforests, is the biggest spider in the world, with a leg span reaching up to 12 inches (31 cm).

 • The giant huntsman spider, found in Laos, holds the record for the largest leg span at around 12 inches.
 It prefers to hunt instead of building webs.

-In the fascinating and often misunderstood world of arachnids, the biggest spiders in the world stand as giants among their kin, sparking both awe and apprehension.
-These eight-legged creatures, ranging from the Goliath birdeater to the giant huntsman, showcase an astonishing diversity in size, habitat and behavior.
+In the often misunderstood world of arachnids, the biggest spider in the world stands out among its giant kin.
+Enormous, eight-legged creatures — ranging from the Goliath birdeater to the Colombian lesserblack tarantula — showcase an astonishing diversity in size, habitat and behavior.

 While they may incite fear due to their impressive dimensions, these spiders play crucial roles in their ecosystems and have become subjects of significant scientific interest and study.